rigou/luksman/README.md

 * when using option -f, the file container will be created in the specified folder with the given name and the ".dat" extension
 * when using option -k or -K, the key file will be created in the "/luksman" folder of the specified device with the given name and the ".key" extension

-<details><summary>Examples</summary>
+<details><summary>click here to see some examples</summary>

-**1.1 Example: create a 256 MiB encrypted volume in a file container named MYFILE in the folder /home/guest, prompting user for a passphrase :**
+**1.1 Example: create a 256 MiB encrypted volume in a file container named CLASSIFIED in the folder /home/guest, prompting user for a passphrase :**
 ```
-luksman -c MYFILE -f /home/guest -s 256 -o guest
+luksman -c CLASSIFIED -f /home/guest -s 256 -o guest
 ```
-**1.2 Example: create a 256 MiB encrypted volume in a file container named MYFILE, store it in the folder /home/guest, generate a random key and write it in a key file located in the usb flash drive labeled MYKEYS :**
+**1.2 Example: create a 256 MiB encrypted volume in a file container named CLASSIFIED, store it in the folder /home/guest, generate a random key and write it in a key file located in the usb flash drive labeled MYKEYS :**
 ```
-luksman -c MYFILE -f /home/guest -s 256 -K MYKEYS -o guest
+luksman -c CLASSIFIED -f /home/guest -s 256 -K MYKEYS -o guest
 ```
-**1.3 Example: create a 256 MiB encrypted volume in a file container named MYFILE, store it in the folder /home/guest, generate a random key and write it in a key file located in the usb flash drive at /dev/sdb1 :**
+**1.3 Example: create a 256 MiB encrypted volume in a file container named CLASSIFIED, store it in the folder /home/guest, generate a random key and write it in a key file located in the usb flash drive at /dev/sdb1 :**
 ```
-luksman -c MYFILE -f /home/guest -s 256 -k /dev/sdb1 -o guest
+luksman -c CLASSIFIED -f /home/guest -s 256 -k /dev/sdb1 -o guest
 ```
 **1.4 Example: create an encrypted volume in the disk partition /dev/sda3, prompting user for a passphrase :**
 ```
-luksman -c MYFILE -d /dev/sda3 -o guest
+luksman -c CLASSIFIED -d /dev/sda3 -o guest
 ```
 **1.5 Example: create an encrypted volume in the disk partition /dev/sda3, generate a random key and write it in a key file located in the usb flash drive labeled MYKEYS :**
 ```
-luksman -c MYFILE -d /dev/sda3 -K MYKEYS -o guest
+luksman -c CLASSIFIED -d /dev/sda3 -K MYKEYS -o guest
 ```
 **1.6 Example: create an encrypted volume in the disk partition /dev/sda3, generate a random key and write it in a key file located in the usb flash drive at /dev/sdb1 :**
 ```
-luksman -c MYFILE -d /dev/sda3 -k /dev/sdb1 -o guest
+luksman -c CLASSIFIED -d /dev/sda3 -k /dev/sdb1 -o guest
 ```
 </details>